Where Do You Find Motivation?

 Talk to yourself, not just listen.
 Your inner voice matters.
 Lead it.

 Motivation is fleeting, but identity and values are solid.
-So when it’s cold, when it’s tough, when you’re not “feeling it”…Remember who you are.
-And remind yourself: you’re built for this.
+So when it’s cold, when it’s tough, when you’re not “feeling it,” remember who you are.
+Remind yourself: you’re built for this.

 "Cold weather running motivation"